brett-olsen/C64-Bridge-Project/README.md

 > [!NOTE]
 > The first boot of the Pi Zero 2 W may take some time, be patient =)
 <br>
-Find the IP address of the Pi Zero from your router, or if mDNS works, SSH into your Pi Zero
+Find the IP address of the Pi Zero from your router, or if mDNS works, SSH into your Pi Zero<br>

 ```
 ssh <user>@PiZero2W.local
 # or